gracio/ReKS/README.md

 The main file takes a data structure with fields 'data','genes' and 'headers' as input.
 An example input file is provided (BR_Normal.mat).
 Future release will allow a tab delimited file as input.

 Set path to  the TreeStructure class included, courtesy of http://www.mathworks.com/matlabcentral/fileexchange/35623-tree-data-structure-as-a-matlab-class.
-BSD license provided.
+BSD license provided. plot functionalities modified and expanded (methods plot, plot2)

 To run ReKS using the example .mat file, type: